 The Office of Academic Programs (OAP) promotes engaged teaching and learning, academic innovation, student success, and research in the scholarship of teaching and learning.
-The OAP houses college-wide academic programs: The First-Year Program, the Common Read, and the Independently Designed Major (IDM).
+The OAP houses college-wide academic programs: The First-Year Program, the Bridge Scholars Program, the CC Common Read, and the Independently Designed Major (IDM).
 The OAP administers the first-year curriculum (CC100 and CC120) and partners with Crown to offer a range of workshops, learning circles, and individual consultations regarding inquiry-driven, experiential, and transitions pedagogies.